Marley Lace Top – Free Crochet Pattern

 - Chain 1 at the beginning of each row does NOT count as a stitch (unless otherwise specified).

-- Chain 3 at the beginning of each lace row does count as a stitch (unless otherwise specified).
+- Chain 3 at the beginning of each lace row DOES count as a stitch (unless otherwise specified).

 - Chain 2 at the beginning of each body row does NOT count as a stitch (unless otherwise specified).